PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 AKA ***Castle Arakhain***
 ## Concept
 - The Lighthouse is a well-known research facility and FOB for the Church of the Silver Flame.
-Recently, it came under attack by Lords of Dust Agents, who are on the hunt for the Fragmented Khyber Dragonshard that Baelen carries.
+Recently, it came under attack by Lords of Dust Agents, who are on the hunt for the Fragmented Khyber Dragonshard that [[Professor Baelen ir'Torn|Baelen]] carries.
+- Baelen and the Priest managed to escape through a teleportation circle in the basement.

 ## Description
 > 'box text' description of the overall location.

 ## Notable Locations

-#### Main chamber
+**Main Chamber**
  Four tapestries hang from the grand vaulted ceiling here, depicting the history of the Silver Flame.
-Though they emanate no signs of magic, they seem to be the only thing left untouched here.

 Tapestry 1: The Birth of the Silver Flame